Guarantor loans explained

 Advice for would-be guarantors

-With guarantor loans, a guarantor should only be called upon as a last resort.
+With guarantor loans or guarantor car finance, a guarantor should only be called upon as a last resort.

 However, it’s definitely worth thinking about such an occasion before you agree to sign up as one.